 Who is the NWF?

 The NWF is made up of affiliate groups from across the country with over six million members and supporters.
 Most affiliated groups are nonprofits that take lead roles in local and state wildlife conservation efforts.
 Interestingly, only one affiliate is allowed per state.
 Together, the group works alongside the NWF to set and reach conservation policy goals through an annual resolution process.
-Just a few of the groups that make up the NWF are the Environmental Advocates of New York, the Colorado Wildlife Federation, and the Earth Conservation Corps (to see a list of other affiliates click here).
+Just a few of the groups that make up the NWF are the Environmental Advocates of New York, the Colorado Wildlife Federation, and the Earth Conservation Corps.

 What is the NWF doing right now?

 Right now the NWF is advocating for conservation, connecting kids with nature, battling climate change, and keeping wildlife habitat secure.
-More specifically, the NWF works to hold federal agencies and other groups accountable when it comes to protecting endangered species.
-They work hard to create private land owner incentives aimed at protecting wildlife and to battle the growth of invasive species in natural areas.
+More specifically, the NWF works to hold federal agencies and other groups accountable for the protection of endangered species.
+They strive to create private land owner incentives aimed at protecting wildlife as well as to prevent the growth of invasive species.

-Another great work of the NWF is in creating State Wildlife Action Plans.
+Another important effort of the NWF is in creating State Wildlife Action Plans.
 Basically, you can think of these plans as blue prints created to protect endangered wildlife within each state.
 The plans assess which species are at risk and outline the steps needed to properly conserve them.
-This prevents endangered species from becoming increasingly more expensive to protect and allows for well-thought out and managed plans of action The NWF is just one of over 6,000 American organizations that are supporting increased public funding for conservation and wildlife education.
+By following these steps, endangered species are protected and the costs of doing so are reduced.
+Additionally, proper management plans can be enacted and the public can become more aware of species of concern within their state.
+The NWF is just one of over 6,000 American organizations that are supporting increased public funding for conservation and wildlife education.

 With huge success, the NWF has played a role in carrying out the Recovering America’s Wildlife Act – which was introduced by congress in 2016.
 To combat continued wildlife endangerment, this Act is putting $1.3 billion in revenue annually to sate-led wildlife conservation efforts – like the Sate Wildlife Action Plans.

-It is crucial to our American culture and to this planet’s wildlife – that the NWF and other such organizations continue their work to manage wildlife populations and encourage generations to remain involved throughout the process.
+It is crucial to our American culture and to this planet’s wildlife – that the NWF and other such organizations continue their work managing wildlife populations while also encouraging future generations to become active participants.
 By using an approach that relates conservation to patriotism – the NWF continues to have a large impact in the protection of our countries endangered species.

 What can You do to help the NWF?

-Your involvement does make a huge difference.
-The NWF could not exist without supporters and those who have a love for the environment and a desire to protect wildlife for future generations to come.
-You can become a member of the NWF, give monthly to their cause, adopt an animal , or learn gardening tips that can provide habitat for wildlife in your back yard!
-IF you are interested in learning more – visit this link.
+Your involvement does make a difference.
+The NWF could not exist without supporters and those who have a love for the environment and a desire to protect wildlife.
+You can become a member of the NWF, give monthly to their cause, adopt an animal, or even learn sustainable gardening tips that can provide habitat for wildlife.
+If you are interested in learning more – visit this link.

 Overall, just feeling inspired and doing your part to get others motivated helps as well.
 Live simply, appreciate our planet, and make sure that your money is going towards sustainable conservation initiatives when traveling to National Parks and other wild places.